The documentation you're currently reading is for version 2.7.2. Click here to view documentation for the latest stable

 On action execution, EWC writes the definition to Mistral and executes the workflow.
-A workflow can invoke other BWC actions natively as subtasks.
+A workflow can invoke other EWC actions natively as subtasks.
 EWC handles the translations and calls transparently in Mistral and actively polls Mistral for execution results.
-BWC actions in the workflow can be traced back to the original parent action that invoked the workflow.
+EWC actions in the workflow can be traced back to the original parent action that invoked the workflow.

 Essential Mistral Links:

 - Mistral workflow definition language, aka v2 DSL

 - YAQL documentation and YAQL online evaluator

 - Jinja2 template engine documentation and Jinja2 online evaluator

 Workflow examples in this documentation use YAQL expressions unless otherwise stated.